ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Getting-latest-version-of-BrainFANS.md

 # Step 2: Get the latest version of BrainFANS
 Most contributions will be a part of an existing development branch.
 For example, if the issue you are resolving relates to atac pipeline, then you should have the latest version of the `atac-develop` pipeline.
 The commands you will need to use will change depending on the user, please pick the option below that best describes you.

+If you do not have a GitHub account already, please go to [this page](./Git-account-creation.md) in order to set one up.
+At some point during this guide you will no longer be able to continue, it is best you set one up now.

 <Tabs>
   <TabItem value="New-user" label="First time cloning BrainFANS" default>